Standards of Conduct

 • Physical or verbal abuse concerning an individual’s gender, transgender status, gender identity, or gender expression;

-• Verbal abuse concerning a person’s characteristics such as pitch of voice, facial hair, or the size or shape of a person’s body, including remarks that a male is too feminine or a woman is too masculine; and
+• Verbal abuse concerning a person’s characteristics such as pitch of voice, facial hair, or the size or shape of a person’s body;

 • Exposure of one’s sexual body parts except as necessary for changing or bathing;